KwiatQIM/Flask-App/README.md

    Click the drop down for interpreter and click show all.
 Click the + button, and add a new existing interpreter using the path:
    _C:\path\to\local\repo\src\venv\Scripts\python.exe_

+7. **Clone the Submodules**.
+This code uses the quantum-tomography python code as a submodule.
+You will need to update this when you first clone this repo.

+        git submodule update --init

 ## Troubleshooting

 - *'py' is not recognized*.